Selkensy/betternarrow/README.md

 ## Download: [betternarrow-main.zip](https://github.com/Laamy/betternarrow/archive/refs/heads/main.zip)

 ## What it does does?
-*-Framerate Control
+- Framerate Control
--Turn Vsync On/Off
+- Turn Vsync On/Off
--Enable/Disable Third Person (Press R in game) -Enable/Disable Visual Effects
+- Enable/Disable Third Person (Press R in game)
+- Enable/Disable Visual Effects
--Crosshair customization
+- Crosshair customization
--Dark Mode
+- Dark Mode
--Stats (FPS,Ping,Damage,Version)
+- Stats (FPS,Ping,Damage,Version)

 ## How to install?
 Once downloaded extract it to a safe folder.
 An example of how it should look like: